craigsapp/RationalNumber/index.md

 ## Function list

-Here is a brief description of the function prototypes provided in the RationalNumber class (click on the function name for more details):
+Here is a brief description of the function prototypes provided in the RationalNumber class:

 * **setSign** &mdash; Set the sign to positive or negative.
 * **getSign** &mdash; returns +1 if positive, -1 if negative.